alimeisterx/alimeister/README.md

 <h1 align="center">Hi 👋, I'm Ali Mekerba</h1>
 <h3 align="center">Second-year Operations Research and Computer Science student, Python [ ML/DL - Computer Vision - MediaPipe - TensorFlow - FastAPI - Django - Selenium ], Flutter Developer and AI Enthusiast.
-My passion for computer science, mathematics brought me to University Of Science And Technology Houari Boumediene.
-I'm working as Marketing Communication Manager at MédafCO since February 2021.
-I'm a Flutter Tutor, GDG Algiers IT Member and a former Content Creator and Design Manger at AIESEC in Babez.
 I believe that computer science is not really about the computer.
 It is just a tool to help you see ideas more clearly and I want to help the world achieve clarity of ideas.</h3>